AdoptOpenJDK/jdk9-jigsaw/README.md

         - MacOSX
         install tree - http://apple.stackexchange.com/questions/128876/whats-the-equivalent-of-the-unix-tree-command-on-osx
         install wget - http://stackoverflow.com/questions/4572153/os-x-equivalent-of-linuxs-wget

+        - Windows
+        Manually convert the .sh files into .bat, with minor tweaks should also work there.
+Install cygwin and Git for windows.
+Tree command is built into the OS.

 The bash script ```getJigsawJDK.sh``` helps download the latest Jigsaw JDK from Oracle.
 Please run this once the repo is cloned.